History of slavery in Florida: Florida secedes and becomes Confederate state (1861–1865)

 In January 1861, nearly all delegates in the Florida Legislature approved an ordinance of secession, declaring Florida to be "a sovereign and independent nation"—an apparent reassertion to the preamble in Florida's Constitution of 1838, in which Florida agreed with Congress to be a "Free and Independent State."
-According to William C. Davis, "protection of slavery" was "the explicit reason" for Florida's declaring of secession, as well as the creation of the Confederacy itself.
+Protecting slavery was the reason for Florida's secession and for the creation of the Confederacy.

 Confederate authorities used slaves as teamsters to transport supplies and as laborers in salt works and fisheries.
 Many Florida slaves working in these coastal industries escaped to the relative safety of Union-controlled enclaves during the American Civil War.
 Beginning in 1862, Union military activity in East and West Florida encouraged slaves in plantation areas to flee their owners in search of freedom.
 Some worked on Union ships and, beginning in 1863, with the Emancipation Proclamation, more than a thousand enlisted as soldiers and sailors in the United States Colored Troops of the military.

 Escaped and freed slaves provided Union commanders with valuable intelligence about Confederate troop movements.
 They also passed back news of Union advances to the men and women who remained enslaved in Confederate-controlled Florida.
 Planter fears of slave uprisings increased as the war went on.

 In May 1865, Federal control was re-established, and slavery abolished.